Wednesday 01 March 2017

 "The speakers were enthusiastic, helpful and interesting.
 It's a great introduction to journals publishing.
 I think everyone enjoyed the day."
 Charlotte Walton, Wiley

 Jon Newbury, University College London and School of Advanced Study

 Jon is both Teaching Fellow for the MA in Publishing at UCL and Publishing Manager for the SAS interdepartmental publishing platform and open access programmes.
 His key experience and interest lies in open access, digital publication, process management, and development strategy.
 Jon has managed journal portfolios spanning medicine, life sciences and the humanities for a number of commercial publishers, most recently as Associate Publisher for Elsevier.
 He holds a BA (Joint Hons.) in English and History and an MA in Publishing from UCL.

 Simon Linacre, Emerald Group Publishing

-Simon is an Executive Publisher at Emerald with oversight of Marketing, Accounting, Finance, Economics and Tourism subject areas.
-He has been with Emerald for 12 years with direct experience in journal acquisitions, open access and business development.
-His background is in journalism, and he has been published in academic journals on the topics of bibliometrics and knowledge transfer.
-He holds Masters degrees in Philosophy and International Business and has global experience lecturing to researchers on publishing strategies.
+Simon is Head of Business, Management & Economics Journals at Emerald with oversight of marketing, accounting, finance, economics and tourism subject areas.
+He has been with Emerald for 14 years with direct experience in journal acquisitions, open access publishing and new business development.
+His background is in journalism, and he has himself been published in academic journals on the topics of bibliometrics and knowledge transfer.
+He holds Masters degrees in Philosophy and International Business with global experience lecturing to researchers on publishing strategies.

 Contact: Melissa Marshall T: +44 (0)1622 871035 E: Melissa.email@example.com